Ethanng329/butternutbox/README.md

 click change button to render Modal

-You can select and change the delivery date by click dates that are available.
+You can select and change the delivery date by clicking dates that are available.
 Once selected , click GOT IT button , your new delivery date will be shown on the first page